- 1.64k views

 - Where to go: Cultural Centre in Uluru Kata-Tjuta National Park, Northern Territory.
 The Kimberley, Western Australia.
 Ngaran Ngaran Culture Awareness, South Coast, NSW.

-Australia is home to a vibrant art community with well-established national art collections and art precincts in every state capital and a calendar of art events, exhibitions and festivals.
-Australia is also home to fine classical orchestras, a thriving independent theatre scene, a national opera and ballet troupe, contemporary dance companies and of course the iconic Sydney Opera House.
+If you are looking for things to do in Australia that involve music, food and various arts, check out the calendar for art events, exhibits and festivals in Australia.
+It is home to a vibrant art community with well-established national art collections and art precincts in every state capital.
+Australia is also home to fine classical orchestras, a thriving independent theatre scene, a national opera and ballet troupe, contemporary dance companies, and of course the iconic Sydney Opera House.

 Insider's tip: No matter which city in Australia you visit, check out the local calendar for upcoming festivals and events.